Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates

 \subsection{Theoretical Modeling of Microrheology at High Strain Rates}

-We model laser or ultrasound pulse-induced cavitation bubble dynamics using the modified Keller-Miksis equation \cite{estrada2018high,yang2019strain,yang2020extracting,tzoumaka2023modeling}.
-In this equation, the surrounding material is assumed to be hyperelastic and incompressible in the near field, but it also accounts for the slight compressibility of the near field surrounding material by incorporating the material's finite longitudinal wave speed $c$ into the description of the far field.
-This yields the following modified evolution equation for the bubble radius $R$($t$):
+The nucleated bubble dynamics by laser pulses were modeled using a modified Keller--Miksis equation \cite{estrada2018high,yang2019strain,yang2020extracting,tzoumaka2023modeling}.
+The surrounding material is treated as hyper-viscoelastic and incompressible in the near field, while weak compressibility effects are incorporated through the finite longitudinal wave speed $c$ in the far-field description.
+The resulting evolution equation for the bubble radius $R$($t$) is given by